nagisa/kazlauskas.me/entries/1-aranging-ducks.md

     TypeError: 'float' object cannot be interpreted as an integer
 ```

-Is it an expected behaviour?
-Given dynamic behaviour of python it certainly was
-not to me.
-This behaviour drove me crazy for a while, but there is no way it
-was done like this without a good reason.
-A bug?
-It was the time to dive into
-Python sources and look it up.

-Strangely enough it was intentional and there was no traces of code to support
+Strangely enough this behaviour is intentional and there are no traces of code
-any kind of dynamism.
-The reason of course is performance.
-Otherwise nobody
+to support any kind of dynamism for this function.
+The reason of course is
-would use them in their highly optimised, tight loops, right?
-On the other hand
+performance.
+Otherwise nobody would use them in their highly optimised, tight
+loops, right?
+On the other hand inaccuracy of some data types as
-inaccuracy of floats as [pointed out][frange] by StackOverflow community might
-be yet another reason.
+[pointed out][frange] by StackOverflow community might be yet another reason.

 [frange]: http://stackoverflow.com/a/4189798